jgchk/better-rym/README.md

 ## Features

-* add missing streaming links to Release pages
+* add missing streaming links to Release pages - Spotify, SoundCloud, Bandcamp, and more
-* auto-fill the Add Release form
+* auto-fill the Add Release form - submit a new release in under 1 minute
+* filter your Collection by type - albums, eps, singles, etc.

 ## Installation